I’ll have to admit that I think I underuse my allies when playing Bloons Adventure Time TD.

 When I place: Midgame or shortly after I place a character I really want to boost the attack speed to, such as Supermonkey or the Flame Princess.

-Lemonhope is a pretty game-changing ally, so if you ever see her in your daily shop, I recommend dropping the 300 Gems on her.
+Lemonhope is a pretty game-changing ally, so if you ever see him in your daily shop, I recommend dropping the 300 Gems on him.

 Characters I boost: Finn, Supermonkey, Max, Flame Princess, Commander Cassie, and Sam.